mac-comp127/units-and-coins/README.md

-# Comp 124: Homework 1
+# Comp 127: Homework 1

 ## Setup

-Follow the "Cloning a repo" section of the [IntelliJ setup doc](https://docs.google.com/a/macalester.edu/document/d/15F5NFm5hoibSV9E5IDO8icvp3ddiJ4cjQ-dXgCP6S9Y/edit?usp=sharing) to fork this repository.
+Follow the instructions in the [IntelliJ setup doc](https://docs.google.com/document/d/1N1R8BBKMJBdFEC-iLMTUoAgUC-Ax6pT6P1aSQ8BduQc/edit#heading=h.x8g2dpj52ulr) to setup this repository.
+You probably already followed steps 1-3 if you are seeing this!

 ## Problem 1: Unit Conversions  (~6 points)